Nathanj0505/Wave-Only-Levels-List-/index.md

 # Wave Only Level's List

 Welcome to the Wave Only Level's List.
-Use the navigation to see rules and List
+Use the navigation to see rules and Levels